MeltwaterArchive/storyplayer/modules/shell/usingShell.md

 _usingShell()_ allows you to start and stop processes on the same computer that Storyplayer is running on.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\ShellActions_.
+The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\UsingShell_.

 ## Behaviour And Return Codes